Lackawanna Cut-Off Restoration Project: Early preservation efforts (1979–86)

 Efforts to preserve the Cut-Off began almost immediately upon the route's closing.
 In November 1979, Amtrak operated an inspection train between Hoboken and Scranton to investigate intercity rail service between the two cities.
 Dubbed the "Pocono Mountain Special", the train left Hoboken and ran west on the Morristown Line on November 13, 1979, reaching Port Morris shortly after 9 a.m.
 With the main line severed at Port Morris Junction, the special train detoured through Port Morris Yard, ran over Port Morris Wye, and then rolled onto the Cut-Off.
 The train ran to Scranton, where it was met by a group of political dignitaries.
 It was the last passenger train in the twentieth century—and the only Amtrak train—to operate over the entire route.
 The idea of Hoboken–Scranton service faded as Amtrak faced funding shortfalls and the need for significant track and station repairs in order to run passenger service on the line.

 The 133 mi inspection trip marked the end of one era, and the beginning of another: a 40-plus-year effort to save and then reactivate the Cut-Off.
 In the beginning, finding an operator for the line was less pressing than preserving the track and right-of-way itself.
 Several attempts were made to purchase the line from Conrail, which was concerned that a competitor might try to restore freight service on the route.
 The Sussex County Freeholder Board in New Jersey pursued such a purchase.

-The Monroe County Railroad Authority in Pennsylvania also got involved, and nearly reached a deal to buy the 88 mi section of track between Port Morris and Scranton for $6.5 million.
+The Monroe County Railroad Authority in Pennsylvania was also involved, and nearly reached a deal to buy the 88 mi section of track between Port Morris and Scranton for $6.5 million.
 The railroad authority would have borrowed $4.1 million from the federal government at 3.25 percent per annum and issued bonds to cover the rest of the purchase price plus additional unspecified costs to restore the line.
 The deal would have allowed Conrail to remove about 40 mi of track with an option for Pennsylvania, through the Pennsylvania Department of Transportation (PennDOT), to purchase the second track to Moscow, Pennsylvania, for operations out of Scranton's Steamtown National Historic Site.
 The agreement stipulated that the railroad operator would repay the loan from operational revenue.